-Join us at Freedom Food Farm in Raynham, MA to learn from farm manager Chuck Currie and guest presenter Maggie Payne, from NRCS, about the role that minimum tillage and cover crops have on farm soil compaction mitigation.
-Chuck will give us a tour of his farm where he uses holistic and biodynamic farming principles to raise livestock, grow grain and vegetables for their CSA and farmers market.
-Chuck will also give a demonstration of their silage chopper and forage wagon that they are using for their transferred mulch system.
+Join us online to learn from Freedom Food Farm manager Chuck Currie and Maggie Payne, from NRCS, about the role of minimum tillage and cover crops on compaction mitigation on farm soil.
+Chuck will give us an overview of his farm where he uses holistic and biodynamic farming principles to raise livestock, grow grain and vegetables for their CSA and farmers market.
 Maggie and Chuck will discuss various practices and their effects on compaction.
 Throughout the event we will:

 - Learn about Freedom Food Farm’s various tillage reduction strategies